visdesignlab/reVISit/README.md

 # provenance-data-analysis-frontend

-This is the repository for us to collaborate on code for the provenance data anl
+This is the repository for us to collaborate on code for the provenance data analysis.